the-turing-way/the-turing-way/book/content/remote_collaboration/5/casestudies.md

-## Choice of tools and security aspects
+## Case studies from different remote meetings and events

 <!---Add a few sentences capturing the concepts explained below--->